Derek-Fox/Arena/README.md

 ## Status Messages:
 The server will respond to each command with a status message.
 The status message will be one of the following:
 - `OK`: The command was successful.
-- `ERROR`: There was an error processing the command.
+- `ERR`: There was an error processing the command.
 - `NOTICE`: A message from the server to the client.

 ## Commands: